Andrew Kettle: Early life and career

 Born into the Jacobean-style manor, Drynam House, Swords, County Dublin, and educated at Ireland's most prestigious Catholic boarding school, Clongowes Wood College, he was an affluent farmer owning various holdings in County Dublin.
-He married Margaret McCourt, daughter of Laurence McCourt of St. Margaret's, Finglas, North Co.
-Dublin.
-They lived mainly in Millview House, Malahide, Co.
-Dublin and had twelve children, among whom were the industrial pioneer, Laurence Kettle, and the writer, poet, Irish Volunteer and Member of Parliament (MP) at Westminster, Thomas Kettle, a man widely regarded as one of the greatest minds of his generation, who died in World War I. He and his father were members of the Repeal Association.
+He married Margaret McCourt, daughter of Laurence McCourt of St. Margaret's, Finglas, North County Dublin.
+They lived mainly in Millview House, Malahide, County Dublin and had twelve children, among whom were the industrial pioneer, Laurence Kettle, and the writer, poet, Irish Volunteer and Member of Parliament (MP) at Westminster, Tom Kettle, a man widely regarded as one of the greatest minds of his generation, who died in World War I. He and his father were members of the Repeal Association.

 As a member of the Tenant Right League in the 1850s, he was influenced by the policies of Isaac Butt following the publication of Butt's Plea for the Celtic Race (1866), so was from an early age in the constitutional movement to achieve Irish home rule.
 Kettle later became a close supporter of Michael Davitt and was instrumental in persuading Charles Stewart Parnell to support the land agitations of the late 1870s.
 He presided at the first meeting of the Land League in October 1879, at which Parnell became president and Kettle its honorary secretary.

 In 1881 Kettle proposed that the answer to the British government's Coercion policy was that ‘’the whole Irish Party should rise and leave the House of Commons, cross over to Ireland and carry our a ‘no rent campaign’.’’
 This policy of confrontation though opposed by Parnell, was adopted in modified form.
 Kettle was imprisoned for organising resistance to coercion.
 He was a signatory of the No Rent Manifesto.

 Following the Kilmainham Treaty he retired from active politics to spend more time working his farms.
 He adhered to Parnell in his crisis of 1890, giving support to Parnell's policies.
 As Parnell's right-hand man, Kettle shared a lot of his opinions, and wrote of his own views:

 I confess that I felt [in 1885], and still feel, a greater leaning towards the British Tory party than I ever could have towards the so-called Liberals.
 Some historians believe that Parnell, and Timothy Healy, shared that viewpoint.